Yoon-1023/Yoon-1023.github.io/index.md

       fluid dynamics, stochastic modeling, and dynamical systems.
     </p>
     <p>
-      My current research, supervised by <a href="https://people.math.wisc.edu/~spagnolie/">Prof. Saverio Spagnolie</a> and based on the work of
-      <a href="https://people.math.wisc.edu/~tgchandler/">Dr. Thomas G. J. Chandler</a>, focuses on the elastic interaction of an immersed body
-      within a semi-infinite nematic liquid crystal.
+      My current research, advised by <a href="https://people.math.wisc.edu/~spagnolie/">Prof. Saverio Spagnolie</a>, focuses on the elastic interaction of an immersed body within a semi-infinite nematic liquid crystal.
 This project utilizes a blend of applied mathematical techniques, including asymptotic analysis, numerical methods, and complex analysis, to tackle the unique challenges presented by the multiply-connected geometry in anisotropic environments.